 Originally introduced in 1990, the Spyderco Endura line was one of the first lightweight, high-performance, assisted-open pocket knives ever developed.
 The Endura 4 features enhanced ergonomic design, a four-position clip (for versatile carry options), and a screw-together design.

-Marino M. from Michigan
+Stephen M. from PA

 Knife Blade Sizes Image

 - This guide aims to help you make a more informed choice regarding blade steel.
 Most of the points apply equally to folding and fixed blade knives, especially smaller fixed blades designed for light/medium cutting.

 - Since pocket knives have been around for so many centuries, they've evolved and branched out into many different styles, leaving you with thousands of models to choose from.
 Choices are a good thing, but they can also make it overwhelming.

 - With thousands of knives on the market, it can be hard to wade through the options to find the best of the best.
 To make things easier, we created this guide to break down what makes the best pocket knives and included some recommendations.

 How to Choose a Knife For Everyday Carry (EDC)